 I explained that I rarely talk about the eating disorder era I lived through because I found my way out of it in a way I can’t quantify and it took about 10 years to really be done (through lots of different modes and methods and explorations and life work) and it’s something that never occurs to me any more likely because I don’t really feel like that was me any more…

-“Why celebrate normal?” was the general sentiment around me as a kid.
+“Why would we celebrate normal?” was the general sentiment around me as a kid.

-Basically, I shortchanged myself a huge accomplishment and felt like I “wasted” ten years trying to become “normal.”
-It was that work on my own self in those ten years that made me who I am today in the best ways possible.
+Basically, I shortchanged myself from celebrating a huge accomplishment and felt like I “wasted” ten years trying to become “normal.”
+But, it was that work on my own self in those ten years that made me who I am today in the best ways possible.

 I realized, really, how far I’d come as a person sitting at that table in a way I didn’t see before.